oroinc/documentation/user/concept-guides/pricing/index.rst

 You can activate and deactivate price lists manually or automatically, allowing to :ref:`display prices at scheduled times <user-guide--pricing--schedule-price-adjustments>`.
 You can add as many dates and times as necessary.
 This option is great for running a special sale or promotion campaign that occurs at a specified time.
 If no schedule is set, the price list is immediately visible to buyers.
 You can define multiple time slots as well.

 .. image:: /user/img/concept-guides/prices/schedule_price_list.png
+   :alt: Schedule a price list by setting the date when to activate and deactivate it

 As prices tend to be negotiated and are affected by market dynamics, it is important to keep up with the demand and be reactive to the constant price changing.
 OroCommerce enables you to decide on whether to use a static or dynamic pricing system for your web store depending on your business processes and needs.